Trade directory · Boston metro · Massachusetts

 What license do I need to do roofing work in Boston?

-You need a Massachusetts Construction Supervisor License (CSL) for any roofing project over $1,000, plus Home Improvement Contractor registration.
-The CSL requires passing a state exam and proving 3 years experience or approved education, according to the Massachusetts Division of Professional Licensure.
+You need a Massachusetts Construction Supervisor License (CSL) for any roofing project over $1,000 and Home Improvement Contractor registration through the MA Attorney General's office.
+Source: Massachusetts Division of Professional Licensure

 Q/02